 These carry carbon dioxide rich blood.
 Veins are thin and elastic which bring blood to the heart.

 It is an organ located at the chest but slightly tilted towards the left.
 It works non-stop.
 Oxygenated blood and deoxygenated blood is mixed in the four chambers of the heart.
 Two atria and two ventricles form the four chambers of the heart.

-The human circulatory system is a little more complex than that of other animals like fish, reptiles and the others.
+The human cardiovascular system is a little more complex than that of other animals like fish, reptiles and the others

 In the human body, blood flows through the heart twice.
 Hence, circulation in human beings is called double circulation.

 The alimentary canal is the long tube through which the food that we eat is passed.

 The digestive system starts at the mouth or the oral cavity going through the pharynx, esophagus or food pipe,stomach, small intestines, large intestines, rectum and anus.
 The food particles get digested in every stage as they move.

 The mouth has many accessory organs such as the tongue, teeth, and salivary glands, which help in the digestion of food.
 Food starts the first step of digestion in the mouth, also known as the buccal cavity or the oral cavity.
 Grinding of the food is done by the teeth.

 Salivary amylase is the digestive juices secreted by the salivary glands.
 This helps to moisten the food, and break the food down into usable and absorbable components and then the food is pushed down into the pharynx.